English Language Teacher and Facilitator

 • Bachelor of Arts/Bachelor of Science degree in any discipline

-• 3 months, 10 hours/month, or 30 hours of English, foreign language, or literacy tutoring experience with primary, middle, or high school students or adults
+• At least 3 months, 10 hours/month, or 30 hours of English, foreign language, or literacy tutoring experience with primary, middle, or high school students or adults

 • Bachelor of Arts/Bachelor of Science degree in any discipline with Elementary Education state certification